 Amanda Fludd, LCSW-R is a passionate advocate for positive workplace culture, supporting the ambitious mindsets of women, and improving mental health in all settings.
 The goal is to simply get you out of your head, so you can stress less, and focus on your success.

-Make sure to register for “Catch your Breath” a free live mindful practice series for Minority Women Who Lead running through the end of July 2021. #minoritymentalhealthmonth #strongcommunities
+Make sure to register for “Catch your Breath” a free live mindful practice series for Minority Women Who Lead running through the end of July 2021.
+UPDATE: The series was such a success it WILL CONTINUE through the end of 2021.
+Every first Monday of the month. #minoritymentalhealthmonth #strongcommunities